 We offer a well-balanced two-year programme that incorporates modern mathematical techniques.
-You will have the opportunity to specialize in one of three areas: Mathematics & Applications of Signals & Systems, Mathematical Physics & Computational Mechanics, and Operations Research.
-The teaching staff have an extensive network of contacts that will furnish you with excellent career prospects.
-You will be involved in research conducted by the University of Twente’s Centre for Telematics and Information Technology, and you can go on to become an active member of our alumni programme.
+You have the opportunity to specialize in one of three areas: Mathematical Systems Theory, Applied Analysis and Computational Science, and Operations Research.
+Our teaching staff has an extensive network of contacts that offer you excellent career prospects.
+You'll be involved in research conducted by the University of Twente’s Centre for Telematics and Information Technology, and you can go on to become an active member of our alumni programm

 Twente is the only campus university in the Netherlands offering on-campus student housing and excellent sports and other facilities.
 The city of Enschede is only a two-hour train journey from Amsterdam and just a city-hop away from other European capitals, including Paris, London and Berlin.

-Before committing yourself to a demanding programme such as Applied Mathematics, it is important to be realistic about your chances of successfully obtaining your Master’s degree.
+Before committing yourself to a demanding programme like Applied Mathematics, it is important to be realistic about your chances of successfully obtaining your Master’s degree.
 Did you enjoy applying mathematics and mathematical reasoning to various areas during your BSc in Applied Mathematics or a related subject?
-Do you appreciate the power of abstraction, filtering out all irrelevant details to enable you to get to the essence of a problem?
-Are you looking to obtain modern, advanced mathematical knowledge with an emphasis on its application solving problems in fields such as healthcare, logistics, sustainable energy, the environment, or forecasting weather conditions and water levels?
-If this fascinates you, then there is a good chance that Applied Mathematics is the challenge you are looking for.
+Do you appreciate the power of abstraction and filtering out all irrelevant details to enable you to get to the essence of a problem?
+Are you looking to obtain modern, advanced mathematical knowledge, with an emphasis on applying it to solve problems in fields such as healthcare, logistics, sustainable energy, the environment, or forecasting weather conditions and water levels?
+If these things fascinates you, then there is a good chance that Applied Mathematics is the challenge you are looking for.

 Take also a look at the Students Experiences.